h01d/learning_projects/README.md

 ## Optimizations

-I could have dabbled a little more with the look of the GUI, however I wished to learned the technology in the backend more than the frontend.
+I could have dabbled a little more with the look of the GUI.
 I also could have sliced the paths out of each string being displayed from the two corresponding .txt and .doc lists.

 ## Lessons Learned: